Book: Children's books

-Unpublished

-Many books are only used to record personal ideas, notes, and accounts, such as notebooks, logbooks, commonplace books, and diaries.
-These books are rarely published and are typically destroyed or remain private.

-Address books, phone books, and calendar/appointment books are commonly used for recording appointments, meetings and personal contact information.
-Businesses historically used accounting books such as journals and ledgers to record financial data in a practice called bookkeeping (now usually held on computers rather than in hand-written form).

 Collection and classification

-Personal and public libraries, archives and other forms of book collection have led to the creation of many different organization and classification strategies.
-In the 19th and 20th century, libraries and library professionals systematized book collecting and classification systems to respond to the growing industry.
+Personal and public libraries, archives, and other forms of book collection have led to the creation of many different organization and classification strategies.
+In the 19th and 20th centuries, libraries and library professionals systematized book collecting and classification systems to respond to the growing industry.
 The most widely used system is ISBN, which has provided unique identifiers for books since 1970.

 Libraries

 The Library of Celsus in Ephesus, Turkey, was built in 135 AD, and could house around 12,000 scrolls.

 A library is a collection of books, and possibly other materials and media, that is accessible for use by its members and members of allied institutions.
 Libraries provide physical (hard copies) or digital (soft copies) materials, and may be a physical location, a virtual space, or both.
-A library's collection normally includes printed materials which may be borrowed, and usually also includes a reference section of publications which may only be utilized inside the premises.
-Resources such as commercial releases of films, television programs, other video recordings, radio, music and audio recordings may be available in many formats.
+A library's collection normally includes printed materials that may be borrowed, and usually also includes a reference section of publications that may only be utilized inside the premises.
+Resources such as commercial releases of films, television programs, other video recordings, radio, music, and audio recordings may be available in many formats.
 These include DVDs, Blu-rays, CDs, cassettes, or other applicable formats such as microform.
-They may also provide access to information, music or other content held on bibliographic databases.
+They may also provide access to information, music, or other content held on bibliographic databases.

 Libraries can vary widely in size and may be organized and maintained by a public body such as a government, an institution (such as a school or museum), a corporation, or a private individual.
-In addition to providing materials, libraries also provide the services of librarians who are trained experts in finding, selecting, circulating and organising information while interpreting information needs and navigating and analyzing large amounts of information with a variety of resources.
+In addition to providing materials, libraries also provide the services of librarians who are trained experts in finding, selecting, circulating, and organising information while interpreting information needs and navigating and analyzing large amounts of information with a variety of resources.

 Library buildings often provide quiet areas for studying, as well as common areas for group study and collaboration, and may provide public facilities for access to their electronic resources, such as computers and access to the Internet.

 The library's clientele and general services offered vary depending on its type: users of a public library have different needs from those of a special library or academic library, for example.
 Libraries may also be community hubs, where programs are made available and people engage in lifelong learning.
 Modern libraries extend their services beyond the physical walls of the building by providing material accessible by electronic means, including from home via the Internet.